isb-cgc/readthedocs/docs/source/sections/BigQuery.rst

 In this section, you'll learn how to:
-1) find BigQuery on the Google Cloud Platform,
+* Find BigQuery on the Google Cloud Platform,
-2) get started using BigQuery
+* Get started using BigQuery
-3) link ISB-CGC open-access BigQuery tables to your Google Cloud Project.
+* Link ISB-CGC open-access BigQuery tables to your Google Cloud Project.

 .. toctree::
    :hidden: